 Building an understanding of equity, unpaid bills, and the timeline for lender recourse is the starting point.
 Homeowners in a stronger position, with positive equity or who are close to breakeven, may complete a traditional sale and avoid the added complications of a short sale or foreclosure.
 Compared to a short sale, a traditional sale to a direct buyer is much quicker, often completing in days instead of the drawn-out bank approval process.
 Underwater owners who are behind on payments may find the short sale to be a better financial solution, with the caveat that you are not waiting for the bank to initiate foreclosure, and you take the lead in finding the buyer and securing the bank’s approval.

 You don’t have to wait until the bank has called in the loan to make the case for a short sale; many lenders will approve a short sale even if you are making your mortgage payments, if you are able to show that you are on the verge of some financial trouble.
 Waiting for that point in time does not leave a homeowner many options, including the least favorable one, which is foreclosure.
-Another route worth considering is selling directly to cash home buyers in Texas or surrounding cities, who can often close before the foreclosure clock runs out.
+Another route worth considering is selling directly to cash home buyers in Plano or the surrounding DFW cities, who can often close before the foreclosure clock runs out.
 The time that you stand to lose due to a short sale is far less valuable than the time that you stand to lose due to a foreclosure.

 FAQs